Getty Images/iStockphoto

 Previously, this kind of fine-tuning required duplicating an out-of-the-box rule as a template for experimentation, then digging through documentation for the open source Falco policy engine Sysdig uses, then testing changes to the duplicate rule for correct syntax, Bodily said.

-Engineers with less experience in application security will be able to ask Sage questions to better learn how to use Sysdig, without requiring internal experts to spend time answering those questions, according to both Bodily and Schwan.
+Engineers with less experience in application security will be able to ask Sage questions to better learn how to use Sysdig without requiring internal experts to answer those questions, according to both Bodily and Schwan.

-Neither early user has called on Sysdig Sage in a live threat response scenario yet, although both said they believe it will be helpful in that case.
+Neither early user has called on Sysdig Sage in a live threat response scenario yet.
+But both said they believe it will be helpful in that case.

 Addressing LLM, AI agent risks

-The development of Sysdig Sage comes nearly two years into generative AI hype, which over the last six months has given way to some disillusionment about whether LLMs can fulfill their early promise in a cost-effective manner, while containing risks such as data privacy, security, possible copyright violations and inaccurate results.
+The development of Sysdig Sage comes nearly two years into generative AI hype.
+Over the last six months, that hype has given way to some disillusionment about whether LLMs can fulfill their early promise in a cost-effective manner while containing risks such as data privacy, security, possible copyright violations and inaccurate results.

 "To date, we haven't recorded any diminished quality or accuracy," Degioanni said.